 3

-Nudges are subtle policy shifts that steer people towards better choices without restricting freedom.
+Nudges are subtle interventions that steer people toward better decisions without restricting options.

 4